eddiepykosh/benApp/README.md

 # What you'll need
 - A Twilio API subscription with a phone number from Twilio
   - [Creating an Account](https://www.twilio.com/docs/messaging/build-your-account)
-- Some basic Docker and Node.js understand
+- Some basic Docker and Node.js understanding
   - Or just ask ChatGPT like I did for 90% of this
 - A will to live
   - Sadly ChatGPT does not provide that

 # How to use/build
 - Pull down the latest Docker Image from https://hub.docker.com/r/eddiepykosh/thebenapp